 Few complementary and alternative treatment options have proven evidence of effectiveness, but although many options do not stand up to scrutiny from a robust and evidence-based perspective, there will be individual women who will benefit from some of these treatments.

 It is most important to have an individualised approach from your practitioner.
-We are realising more and more that the powerful placebo effect from almost every menopause intervention (which can be at the 50-60 percent level) may be due to improved brain chemical messengers which are generated because you believe in the treatment option.
+We are realising more and more that the powerful placebo effect from almost every menopause intervention (which can be at the 50-60 percent level) may be due to improved brain chemical messengers which are generated because you believe that the treatment option will be effective.

 Your healthcare professional should help you pick through the different treatment options to help identify which ones may be the best for you.
-This guidance is evidence based but not looking at the individual and it is possible you might be one of the two percent who responds extremely well to Isoflavones or Gabapentin.
-You should ask to discuss any ongoing problems with a menopause specialist.
+This guidance is evidence based, not individualised and it is possible you might be one of the two percent who responds extremely well to one or more of these alternatives.
+You should ask to discuss any ongoing issues with a menopause specialist.

 British Acupuncture Council